 ECTS Credits

-3 Term
+3 Hours per week Term Instruction language

-Winter / Summer Term de Instruction language
+Winter / Summer Term de

 At least one of the courses Game Theory I [2520525] and Welfare Economics [2520517] should have been attended beforehand.

 Will be announced at the end of the recess period.